epageperron/epageperron.github.io/_pages/about.md

 ---

-Assyriologist and Digital Scholar Émilie Pagé-Perron are a Data Specialist at the Archaeology Data Service at the University of York, a Research Fellow at the University of Oxford, and Co-Director at the Cuneiform Digital Library Initiative.
+Émilie is a Data Specialist at the Archaeology Data Service at the University of York, a Research Fellow at the University of Oxford, and Co-Director at the Cuneiform Digital Library Initiative.
 Her research interests encompass Mesopotamian social history, human-environment relationships, Sumerian philology, and Computational Linguistics of cuneiform languages.

 Émilie employs both a traditional philological approach and computational methods in her work.
 Although her education is based in the Humanities, she has perfected her skills in data science, with a focus on data management and curation, natural language processing, and network analysis.